Dezhi (Denny) Yin

-Dezhi (Denny) Yin is an assistant professor with the Muma College of Business' Information Systems and Decision Sciences Department.
-He has taught courses in electronic commerce, database management, web development and ethics in information technology.
+Dezhi (Denny) Yin is an associate professor in the Muma College of Business' School of Information Systems and Management.

-Yin earned a PhD in IT management from the Georgia Institute of Technology and studied at Peking University and Shandong University, both in China.
+Yin earned a PhD in IT management from the Georgia Institute of Technology, a master's degree from Peking University and a bachelor's degree from Shandong University in China.

-- Member, Association for Information Systems, INFORMS, Academy of Management
+- Member, Association for Information Systems and INFORMS.

-- Ad hoc referee, MIS Quarterly, Information Systems Rsearch, the Journal of Management Information Systems and many others.
+- Referee, MIS Quarterly, Information Systems Research, Management Science and many others.